Trekking the Wakhan, Afghanistan

 Trekking: 5-7 hours

-A final crossing of the Daliz Pass (4250 metres) before the descent back into Sarhad e Broghil.
+A final crossing of the Daliz Pass (4250 metres) before the descent back into Sarhad e Broghil, where we will spend the night.
 Our vehicles will be waiting to take us back towards Tajikistan.
 We will say goodbye to our horsemen here.

 The drive back to Ishkishim should be relatively smooth at this time of year as the river levels are low after the summer snow melt.
 Once back in Ishkishim there will be time to rest and say goodbye to our Wakhi guides.